enebular/enebular-runtime-agent/tools/install/README.md

 --mbed-cloud-dev-cred       =*                  N/A                                  Path to Mbed Cloud developer credentials c file
---mbed-cloud-pal            =*                  N/A                                  Path to Mbed Cloud factory pal folder --license-key               =*                  N/A                                  Enebular licence key to activate
+--mbed-cloud-pal            =*                  N/A                                  Path to Mbed Cloud factory pal folder --license-key               =*                  N/A                                  Enebular licence key to activate --dev-mode                  N/A                 N/A                                  Run enebular-agent in developer mode
 ```

 ## Examples